hieuvp/learning-python/data-science/pandas-basics/README.md

 > potentially heterogeneous tabular data structure with labeled axes (rows and columns).
 > **Pandas DataFrame** is a two-dimensional labeled data structure
 > with columns of potentially different types.
+> You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 > i.e., data is aligned in a tabular fashion in rows and columns.
-> You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
-> Pandas DataFrame consists of three principal components, the data, rows, and columns.
+> **Pandas DataFrame** consists of three principal components, the data, rows, and columns.

 <div align="center"><img src="assets/pandas-dataframe.png" width="680"></div>

 <br />

-> Arithmetic operations align on both row and column labels.
-> Can be thought of as a dict-like container for Series objects.
-> The primary `pandas` data structure.

-- So, the **Series** is the data structure for a single column of a **DataFrame**, not only conceptually, but literally, i.e. the data in a **DataFrame** is actually stored in memory as a collection of **Series**.

 - Analogously: We need both lists and matrices, because matrices are built with lists.